mikecroucher/Bobs_code/README.md

 A trivial GitHub repository to show how life is better when you embrace version control.
 Inspired by a slide from my talk '[Is your research software correct](https://mikecroucher.github.io/NAG_IYRSC/)'

 ![](./IYRSC.png)

+## Running the simulation

+In MATLAB, navigate to this directory and yype the command

+`simulation'

+The magic will happen!